Tenebrae (film): Background

 After completing Inferno (1980), the second in his planned Three Mothers trilogy of supernatural horror films, Argento was expected to move straight into production of its concluding chapter.
 The first in the trilogy, Suspiria (1977), had turned the director into what Alan Jones called "a horror superstar", but Inferno had proven a difficult follow-up.
 Argento had become unwell while writing the film, and his ill health continued into filming.
 In addition, Argento's relationship with Infernos co-producer 20th Century Fox had soured the director on "Hollywood politics", so when Inferno was not well-received upon release, Argento put the Three Mothers trilogy on hold.
 Inferno also flopped commercially.
 According to James Gracey, Argento – under pressure and feeling "the need to once again defy expectations" – returned to the giallo genre and began work on Tenebrae.
 Argento later stated that he wanted to "put on film a gory roller-coaster ride packed with fast and furious murders" and that he "shouldn't resist what [his] hardcore audience wanted".
 He added that he had also become irritated that in the years since his last giallo so many other directors had made films derivative of his own genre-defining works.

 Argento said that Tenebrae was directly influenced by two distressing incidents that occurred in 1980.
 On a break from filmmaking after Suspirias surprise success, Argento was spending time in Los Angeles, where an obsessed fan telephoned him repeatedly, to talk about Suspirias influence on him.
 According to Argento, the calls began pleasantly enough but before long became more insistent, eventually menacing.
 The fan claimed that he wanted "to harm Argento in a way that reflected how much the director's work had affected him", and that because the director had "ruined his life", he in turn wanted to ruin Argento's.
 Although no violence came of the threat, Argento said he found the experience understandably terrifying and felt unable to write.
 At the advice of his producers, Argento fled to the coastal city of Santa Monica, where he felt safe enough to resume writing.
 However, after a few weeks, the fan found Argento and resumed his calls, issuing more threats.
 The director decided to return to Italy.
-Argento felt the escalating nature of the fan's threats were "symptomatic of that city of broken dreams" with its "celebrity stalkers and senseless crime".
+Argento felt the escalating nature of the fan's threats was "symptomatic of that city of broken dreams" with its "celebrity stalkers and senseless crime".
 The second incident occurred during Argento's stay at The Beverly Hilton, where a Japanese tourist was shot dead in the hotel lobby.
-Later hearing of a drive-by shooting outside a local cinema, Argento reflected on the senselessness of the killings: "To kill for nothing, that is the true horror of today ... when that gesture has no meaning whatsoever it's completely repugnant, and that's the sort of atmosphere I wanted to put across in Tenebrae."
+Later hearing of a drive-by shooting outside a local cinema, Argento reflected on the senselessness of the killings: "To kill for nothing, that is the true horror of today... when that gesture has no meaning whatsoever it's completely repugnant, and that's the sort of atmosphere I wanted to put across in Tenebrae."